KW-plato/CompCoxi/README.md

 This is a project for the Action and Cognition: Computational Cognition Course.

-The focus is to explore **mouse-tracking technique** which provides an accessible experimental technique **to study conflict in decision making**.
+Our focus is to explore **the mouse-tracking method** which provides an accessible experimental technique **to study conflict in decision making**.

 We used data published by Caruso et al, at https://data.mendeley.com/datasets/6gphjrkjtd/1 from a Promise Decision task, developed to explore promise keeping and promise breaking behaviour in humans.